mlpierce22/tea/README.md

 Tea makes frontend Vue development as easy as making a cup of tea: just heat, steep, and pour.
 This tool allows you to utilize the power of local large language models to quickly create Vue3 components.

+## Demos

+### Running 100% locally on a Macbook Pro, 18GB GPU

+<video src="videos/local-only-generation.mp4" alt="Tea Demo with Local Model"></video>

+> The generation in this video is REAL TIME.
+I only sped up the sections of the video where I was typing!

+### Running via GPT-3.5

+<video src="videos/gpt-3.5-generation.mp4" alt="Tea Demo with GPT-3.5"></video>

+> The generation in this video is REAL TIME.
+I only sped up the sections of the video where I was typing!

 ## Table of Contents

 - [Introduction](#introduction)